guaguabujianle/E3Relax/README.md

 To increase the processing speed, you can adjust the --num_workers parameter to a higher value, depending on your system's capabilities.

 ### Train the Model
-To initiate training of the EquiRelax model, execute the following commands.
+To initiate training of the E3Relax model, execute the following commands.
 Make sure to substitute your_data_path with the actual path to your dataset:

 For the XMnO dataset:
 - `python train.py --data_root your_data_path/cifs_xmno --num_workers 4 --batch_size 32 --steps_per_epoch 800 --save_model`